dart-lang/language/working/augmentation-libraries/feature-specification.md

 1. Merge the augmentation's declarations into the augmented library's top-level namespace using the procedure below.

-1. For each `augment` directive in the augmentation, in syntactic order:
+1. For each `import augment` directive in the augmentation, in syntactic order:

     1. Apply the augmentation to the augmented library using this procedure, recursively.